How to Knit for Beginners — Easy Step-by-Step Guide

 Quick answer

 To knit a dishcloth, you need yarn, knitting needles, and scissors.
 Start by casting on stitches.
 This beginner-friendly activity has 10 steps and is perfect for families looking for screen-free crafts.
+You'll learn the knit stitch, casting on, and binding off to create a durable and absorbent dishcloth.

 On this page